-Comment ID Organisation Commented Section Recommendations by Representations Summary of Representation Council's Res Cil_PDCS 12 London Borough of Tower Hamlets 3.
+Comment ID Organisation Commented Section Recommendations by Representations Summary of Representation Council's Response Cil_PDCS 12 London Borough of Tower Hamlets 3.
 Proposed CIL Rates & Charging Area Zone 1 - should (also) include following the A13 at the Aldgate triangle, incorporating the whole of the Docklands and riverside within the boundary of the zone.
 Representing as Cllr for the Blackwall and Cubitt Town ward and a resident of the Isle of Dogs.
 Canary Wharf and the Isle of Dogs have been the largest area of redevelopment on London over the past two decades.
 This has included both residential and commercial development.
 Currently some 93,000 people work on the Canary Wharf complex and this will rise to 120,000 by the end of this decade.
 Identified residential development sites indicate a potential residential population rising to 71,000.
-At the presentation to councillors I was surprised at the proposed charging Zone boundaries, in particular with the south and east of the Isle of Dogs, along with Leamouth being placed in ClL Zone 3.
+At the presentation to councillors I was surprised at the proposed charging Zone boundaries, in particular with the south and east of the Isle of Dogs, along with Leamouth being placed in CIL Zone 3.
 This area is that which is amongst the prime area for development because of its proximity to Canary Wharf.
 There is regular DLR and bus links to Canary Wharf and even a leisurely walker can reach Canary Wharf from Island Gardens in less than twenty minutes, as I do regularly.
 Logically Zone 1 should include (as it does) the City Fringe and at the Aldgate triangle follow the A13, with all of Docklands and the riverside included within the boundary of the Zone.
-The Council ha the Isle of Dog values (see Ap Cil_PDCS 13 DP9 on behalf of Bishopsgate Goods Yard Regeneration Limited 2.
+The Council has amended the boundaries affecting the Isle of Dogs based on a review of the residential values (see Appendix 1 of Draft Charging Schedule).
+Cil_PDCS 13 DP9 on behalf of Bishopsgate Goods Yard Regeneration Limited 2.
 Evidence Refer to the recommendations made in the separate representations of Hammerson Plc. and Ballymore.
 Proposing that LBTH withdraw the current Preliminary Draft Charging Schedule and re-run public consultation once the necessary additional evidence has been prepared.
 This is important since there is limited flexibility in revising a Draft Charging Schedule after it has been published, and changes are discouraged prior to examinations, therefore moving directly to this stage will not have allowed a proper process of consultation.
-We concerned that the rates currently proposed in the Preliminary Draft Charging Schedule pose a serious risk to the viability and deliverability of BIshopsgate Goods Yard (BGY).
+We concerned that the rates currently proposed in the Preliminary Draft Charging Schedule pose a serious risk to the viability and deliverability of Blshopsgate Goods Yard (BGY).
 Most importantly, we consider that LBTH does not yet have sufficient appropriate evidence to establish whether proposed Preliminary Draft Charging Schedule CIL rates pose a serious threat to the development, as allocated, of BGY.
 Because the Council has not undertaken evidence consistent with the requirements set out in CLG's Statutory Guidance (December 2012) with assessing "an appropriate range of types of sites across its area in order to supplement existing data (Paragraph 27).
-The typologies tested within the Viability Study bear no resemblance to the strategic sites, such as BGY, which is allocated The Council ha included review assessment ha charge can be CIL rates have uses to ensure enables the loc delivered, by s between the ne impact of CIL of when taken as has amended the boundaries affecting ogs based on a review of the residential Appendix 1 of Draft Charging Schedule).

-has updated the viability evidence.
-This iewing a number of strategic sites.
-This has determined that the level of CIL be supported.
-Several of the proposed we been adjusted for non-residential ure the introduction of CIL positively local Core Strategy objectives to be y striking an appropriate balance need to fund infrastructure and the L on economic viability of development, as a whole across the borough.
+The typologies tested within the Viability Study bear no resemblance to the strategic sites, such as BGY, which is allocated The Council has updated the viability evidence.
+This included reviewing a number of strategic sites.
+This assessment has determined that the level of CIL charge can be supported.
+Several of the proposed CIL rates have been adjusted for non-residential uses to ensure the introduction of CIL positively enables the local Core Strategy objectives to be delivered, by striking an appropriate balance between the need to fund infrastructure and the impact of CIL on economic viability of development, when taken as a whole across the borough.